 MELISSA BISBEE ORME

 A native of Michigan, Melissa Bisbee Orme graduated from the School of Architecture and Design at The University of Michigan where she majored in painting and earned a BS in Design.
-She has worked as an art teacher; a painter in oil, watercolor and acrylic; and also as a printmaker.
+She has worked as an art teacher, a printmaker, and a painter in oil, watercolor and acrylic.

-In the 1980's, she began painting exclusively with watercolor and in the last three years has enthusiastically transitioned to acrylic.
+In the 1980's, Melissa began painting exclusively with watercolor and in the last three years has enthusiastically transitioned to acrylic.
 Presently she is painting with acrylic on paper and stretched canvas.

-” For me, painting is a projection of the spirit and my inner visual language.
+” From my perspective, painting is a projection of the spirit and my inner visual language.

-Although my work seems to reflect a spontaneous process, it is never free from the the underlying elements of design.
-These elements are the essential tools which guide me in the creation and manipulation of a sucessful image.
+Although my work seems to reflect a spontaneous process, it is never free from the underlying elements of design.
+These elements are the essential tools which guide me in the creation and manipulation of a successful image.

-This process is ever changing and a constant challenge to me.
+This process of painting is ever changing and a constant challenge to me.
 It pushes me toward places of unknown and exciting territory.
 It is here that I discover new concepts and techniques, adding depth and meaning to my work.
-This is the essence of my journey and my passion.
+This is the essence of my journey and my passion."